 Find out just how simple it is to get compensated for delayed or canceled flights.

 If you find that keeping track of all of these different regulations and circumstances is a pain in the neck, we’ve got your back!
 DoNotPay can handle all your complaints and reimbursement claims.
 You can entrust us to deal with your delayed or canceled flight issues.
-All you need to do to get the burden of claiming airline compensation off your shoulders and into our capable hands is to open the DoNotPay app via your browser or on your iOS device.
+All you need to do to get the burden of claiming airline compensation off your shoulders and into our capable hands is to open the DoNotPay app via your browser.
 Have a word with our chatbot, and leave the rest to us.

 This is what working with us looks like:

 - Open the app and access Customer Service Issues

 - Tell us what airline canceled or delayed your flight

 - Hit the “Fight this issue for me” button